PhilipLGQ/data_story/index.md

 We can observe that people had a huge crush on cryptocurrency during the period between **the end of 2017 and the middle of 2018**.
 Before this period, the number of quotations was quite poor, no more than approximately 250 quotations per month, which is exactly the fact we are talking about in the [History of Cryptocurrency](#history-of-cryptocurrency).
 There were only a small number of people who were familiar with this concept at that time.
 After the huge breakout at the beginning of 2018, the number of quotations decreased to a stable level, around 500 per month.
 At that time, even layouts were actually very much aware of the concept, although the number of quotations underwent a sharp deacy, it still had much attention.

-Notice that there is a huge peak around the beginning of 2018.
+Notice that there is a huge peak around the end of 2017 and the beginning of 2018.
 We paid additional attention to this period by analyzing it separately in the following analysis.

 Since there are lots of discussions about the crypto currency in the past five years, we are wondering how topics about cryptocurrency change over time?
 We summarize the most popular topics over different periods.
+We noticed that there are two topics, **Bitcoin's price** and **blockchain technology**, which are the most popular among all ohter topics in every period.
+In order to find more about the popular topics, we select several **other popular topics** in every period except them.

 - **Topic of 2015**
 >Topic: Bitcoin is a new blockchain technology that revolutionise how payments are made by money.